mw18/Readme-Generator/README.md

-# Title:  ReadMe Generator
+  # Title:  Weather Dashboard

   ## Description:
-  This command line application dynamically generates a professional Read.md file from a user's input using the NPM Inquirer.js package.
+  This weather dashboard uses the OpenWeather API to retrieve weather data.
+This project runs in the browser and displays the current weather condition on the page.

   ## Table of Contents:
   [Installation](#installation)|
   [Usage](#usage)|
   [License](#license)|